blackopsnyc/skullstack/README.md

-# Skullstack
+# 💀 Skullstack 💀
-Short description and motivation.
+Create beatiful marketing sites.

 ## Usage
 How to use my plugin.